The Best Sugar-free Keto Mounds Bars | Bounty Bars

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

 If you like Mounds Bars (or their overseas counterpart, Bounty Bars) but you’re trying to eat healthier, you’re going to flip for these Sugar-free Keto Mounds Bars.
-With their creamy coconutty filling enrobed in rich dark chocolatey goodness, they’re also vegan and gluten-free and work for almost any special diet.
+With their creamy coconutty filling enrobed in rich dark chocolatey goodness, they’re also vegan and gluten-free so they work for almost any special diet.

 Having healthy snacks and treats around the house is one of the best ways I know to avoid sugar and junk foods.
-You know how it goes–you have the best plans to eat well, and then those treats call your name from the kitchen and well, it’s all downhill to the bottom of the bag, box, or ice cream container from there.
+You know how it goes.
+You have the best plans to eat well, and then those treats call your name from the kitchen and well, it’s all downhill to the bottom of the bag, box, or ice cream container from there.

 It’s best to keep sugary packaged food out of the home, but if you keep your kitchen stocked with healthier treats (like these bars), you have a fighting chance at ditching temptation.